Trait ascription bias

 Trait ascription bias is the tendency for people to view themselves as relatively variable in terms of personality, behavior and mood while viewing others as much more predictable in their personal traits across different situations.
-More specifically, it is a tendency to describe one's own behaviour in terms of situational factors while preferring to describe another's behaviour by ascribing fixed dispositions to their personality.
-This may occur because peoples' own internal states are more readily observable and available to them than those of others.

-This attributional bias intuitively plays a role in the formation and maintenance of stereotypes and prejudice, combined with the negativity effect.
-However, trait ascription and trait-based models of personality remain contentious in modern psychology and social science research.
-Trait ascription bias refers to the situational and dispositional evaluation and description of personality traits on a personal level.
-A similar bias on the group level is called the outgroup homogeneity bias.

 Overview

 Trait ascription and the cognitive bias associated with it have been a topic of active research for more than three decades.
 Like many other cognitive biases, trait ascription bias is supported by a substantial body of experimental research and has been explained in terms of numerous theoretical frameworks originating in various disciplines.
 Among these frameworks are attribution theory (related to how people determine causes of observed events), theories of personality description such as the five factor model, and work regarding the circumstances under which personality assessments are valid.
 Seminal work includes Turner, Jones, Kammer, and Funder.
 Incorrectly ascribing traits to other persons based on limited information or observations intuitively plays a role in the formation and perpetuation of some social phenomena such as stereotypes and prejudice.
 As such, methods to mitigate the effect of trait ascription bias on personality assessments outside of the lab are also of interest to social scientists.
 Although trait-oriented theories of personality description, and indeed the very notion of universal, enduring traits themselves, have a natural appeal, some researchers are critical of their existence outside of the laboratory and present results which imply trait ascription, and consequently trait ascription bias, are simply residue of the methodologies historically used to "detect" them.
 Criticism is based either on the non-existence of personality traits (contrary to five factor descriptions), or suggest divergent interpretations of results and alternative mechanisms of ascription, limiting the scope of existing work.